 Ways to purchase:

 - Order through myDrake and pay via credit/debit/ACH.
-Passes can be picked-up in the Student Services Center when convenient (possible adjustments to pickup procedure due to COVID-19 - pickup instructions will be provided in confirmation email).
+Passes can be picked-up in the Student Services Center when convenient (faculty/staff permits can be campus mailed).

 - Faculty and Staff can utilize a payroll deduct option for the payment of their permits.